hanewman/hanewman.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a third year PhD candidate participating in the unique interdisciplinary <a href="https://aco.math.cmu.edu/"> Algorithms, Combinatorics, and Optimization (ACO) </a> doctoral program at Carnegie Mellon.
+I am a third year PhD candidate participating in the unique interdisciplinary <a href="https://aco.math.cmu.edu/"> Algorithms, Combinatorics, and Optimization (ACO) </a> doctoral program at Carnegie Mellon (CMU).
 I am fortunate to be advised by <a href="https://www.andrew.cmu.edu/user/moseleyb/"> Prof. Ben Moseley. </a>

 I am currently doing research in theoretical computer science, with specific interests in approximation algorithms, online algorithms, and combinatorial optimization.